mygann-plus/mygann-plus/DOCS.md

 8. Upload the folder to the Chrome Web Store and publish.

 ## General Uploading Commands
->!
-Some of this may no longer be in use once we migrate to manifest v3
+> [!WARNING] Some of this may no longer be in use once we migrate to manifest v3

 - To upload the current code:
   1. `npm run build`